coracle-social/coracle/ROADMAP.md

 # Current

 - [ ] Try lumping tables into a single key each to reduce load/save contention and time
+- [ ] Keep track of relays that fail to connect and don't use them

 # Snacks